eclipse-jdt/eclipse.jdt.core/org.eclipse.jdt.core.javac/README.md

 🏗️ What works as a **proof of concept** with no strong design issue known/left, but still requires work to be generally usable:
+* about DOM consumption (plain JDT)
+  * Replace ECJ parser by DOM -> JDT model conversion (with binding) (estimated effort 💪💪💪)
+  * Complete DOM -> Index population (estimated effort 💪)
+  * More support completion based on DOM: filtering, priority, missing constructs (estimated effort 💪💪💪💪)
+  * Search (estimated effort 💪💪💪)
 * about DOM production (use Javac APIs to generate DOM)
-  * Complete Javac AST -> JDT DOM converter (estimated difficulty 💪💪)
+  * Complete Javac AST -> JDT DOM converter (estimated effort 💪💪)
-  * Complete Javac AST/Symbols -> IBinding resolver (estimated difficulty 💪💪)
+  * Complete Javac AST/Symbols -> IBinding resolver (estimated effort 💪💪💪)
-  * Map all Javac diagnostic types to JDT's IProblem (estimated difficulty 💪💪)
+  * Map all Javac diagnostic types to JDT's IProblem (estimated effort 💪)
-  * Forward all JDT compilerOptions/project configuration to configure Javac execution -currently only source path/class path configured (estimated difficulty 💪💪)
+  * Forward all JDT compilerOptions/project configuration to configure Javac execution -currently only source path/class path configured (estimated effort 💪💪)
-* about DOM consumption (plain JDT)
-  * Complete DOM -> Index population (estimated difficulty 💪)
-  * More support completion based on DOM: filtering, priority, missing constructs (estimated difficulty 💪💪💪💪)
-* .class generation with Javac instead of JDT during project build (estimated difficulty 💪💪)
+* .class generation with Javac instead of JDT during project build (estimated effort 💪💪)

 ❓ What is known to be **not yet tried** to consider this experiment capable of getting on par with ECJ-based IDE:
 * Support for **annotation processing**, which hopefully will be mostly a matter of looping the `parse` and `attr` steps of compilation with annotation processors, before running (binding) resolver
+* Some **search** is still implemented using ECJ parser.
+* Consider using JavacTask like NetBeans or existing javac-ls to get more consistency and more benefits from using javac (need to ensure this doesn't create a new process each time)

 🤔 What are the potential concerns: